CANADA FX DEBT-C$ falls as Goldman charges scare off risk

 The Canadian dollar CAD=D4 finished at C$1.0132 to the U.S. dollar, or 98.70 U.S. cents, down from Thursday's finish of C$1.0033 to the U.S. dollar, or 99.67 U.S. cents.

-Also weighing on market sentiment were disappointing earnings from several big names including Google Inc (GOOG.O: Quote), while the euro dropped on worries about Greece's debt crisis.
+Also weighing on market sentiment were disappointing earnings from several big names including Google Inc (GOOG.O), while the euro dropped on worries about Greece's debt crisis.
 [MKTS/GLOB] The U.S. dollar and yen advanced strongly on Friday in the flight to safety.
 [FRX/]

 The Canadian currency was also hurt by data that showed domestic manufacturing sales rose less than expected in February, up 0.1 percent from January.
 Analysts surveyed by Reuters had forecast a 0.8 percent increase.
 [ID:nN16446129]